UniMath/agda-unimath/src/quasigroups/loops.lagda.md

 ## Idea

 {{#concept "Loops" Agda=Loop}} are [quasigroups](quasigroups.quasigroups.md)
-with a designated identity element, that is, `e : type-Quasigroup Q` such that for any `x : type-Quasigroup Q`:
+with a designated identity element, that is, an element `e : Q` such that for any `x : type-Quasigroup Q`:

 ```text